 Why it matters

 We can learn about history from many different angles when studying this sideboard.
 The fine craftsmanship speaks to the tastes of a growing Virginia city in the early 19th century.
-The signature by Jonathan Moss helps contextualize who was making furniture in the city and gives us a better understanding of life for a free Black man living in Virginia in the early 19th century.
+The signature by William Moss helps contextualize who was making furniture in the city and gives us a better understanding of life for a free Black man living in Virginia in the early 19th century.

 See for yourself

-You can find this sideboard and tens of thousands of objects in online collection here.
+You can find this sideboard and tens of thousands of objects in our online collection here.
 We also invite you to see this remarkable object in person at the Art Museums of Colonial Williamsburg and discover more amazing stories, beautifully told.

 Jackie Mazzone is the Americana Furniture intern at Colonial Williamsburg.
 She holds a MA from the Bard Graduate Center in Decorative Arts, Design History, and Material Culture and is passionate about discovering what everyday life was like in the 18th century.